-She dodges the Count's next move to hug her by swinging him down onto the barber chair.
+She dodges the Count's next move to hug her by swinging him down on the barber chair with Cherubino hiding behind it.

 I was feeling a bit faint in your arms.

 Sit here until you recover.

 The Count tries to get her on his lap which she resists by pretending to collapse on the floor.